yuffyz/yuffyz/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Youfei Zhang.
-I am a data scientist living in NYC ☀️🌴
+I am a data scientist living in NYC 🗽🌇

 - 💁‍♀️ Currently, Data Scientist at Swiss Re
-- 🎓 MSc in Data Analytics | BAc in Economics
+- 🎓 MSc in Data Analytics | BA in Economics
 - 🌱 I am currently learning languages, communication & pychology

 ### 👩‍💻 Some of the tools I frequently use: